Replacement Parts

 Start here if you need to identify a fixture before buying parts, replacing a transformer, or finding manuals.

-Many Portfolio lighting problems are caused by the same few issues: failed transformers, loose wire connections, damaged low-voltage cable, overloaded lighting systems, bad bulbs, or water entering outdoor fixtures.
-The guides below help you diagnose the most common problems homeowners run into with landscape lighting systems and older Portfolio fixtures.
+Browse Compatible Alternatives →Many Portfolio lighting problems are caused by the same few issues: failed transformers, loose wire connections, damaged low-voltage cable, overloaded lighting systems, bad bulbs, or water entering outdoor fixtures.

-When diagnosing outdoor lighting problems, it helps to think of the system as a chain.
+When diagnosing outdoor lighting problems, think of the system as a chain.
 Power enters the transformer, the transformer sends low-voltage power through lighting cable, connectors distribute that power, and fixtures produce light.
+A failure anywhere in that chain affects everything downstream.

 Find the most common reasons landscape lights fail, including bad transformers, loose connectors, damaged cable, tripped breakers, photocell problems, and water intrusion.